Chief Keef’s Net Worth: Cars, House, Salary, Biography, Assets (Updated: 2024)

 Chief Keef

 Chief Keef admitted the poor quality of his most recent albums and attributed it to his struggles with drug addiction.
-Sosa was dropped by Interscope in 2014, a move that many criticized.
+Interscope dropped Sosa in 2014, a move that many criticized.
 Keef, who produced the majority of the songs on this album, continued to independently release mixtapes, such as “Back From The Dead 2.”

 In response to a gunshot that killed Sosa’s associate Marvin Carr and a 13-month-old child, Chief Keef made a stand against gang violence and planned a free concert in Marvin Carr’s memory.
-Keef made an appearance at the concert via hologram since he had a jail warrant on him.
-Police turned off the hologram’s generator, nevertheless, for fear that the event might incite more violence.
+Keef appeared at the concert via hologram since he had a jail warrant.
+Police nevertheless turned off the hologram’s generator, fearing that the event might incite more violence.

-Chief Keef gradually stopped releasing mixtapes and songs over the following few years.
+Over the following few years, Chief Keef gradually stopped releasing mixtapes and songs.
 He even declared his retirement in 2016.
 But he would go on to work with several well-known musicians, and in 2019, he said he was going to release “Almighty So 2.”
 He also worked on the Lil Uzi Vert song “Chrome Heart Tags” in 2019.

 Chief Keef: Legal Issues